mazidzomader/CSE220-JAVA-BRACU/Readme.md

 - Laboratory: Prothito Shovon Majumder **(PSM)** and Rubayat Ahmed Khan **(RAK)**
 ## In this Github Repository, it is done in ***JAVA***

 If you are interested in doing it in ***Python***, check the linked repository.
-Link: https://github.com/Mazid-Zomader/CSE220-PYTHON
+Link: https://github.com/mazidzomader/CSE220-PYTHON
+`You will find some additional study materials`

 ## ⚠️ Caution:
 - **Cheating**: Cheating in any form will not be tolerated in this course.
 All assignments and projects are to be completed individually unless specified otherwise.